Katie Sowers: Coaching career

 In 2016, Sowers joined the National Football League as a wide receivers coaching intern with the Atlanta Falcons.
 In 2017, Sowers moved to the San Francisco 49ers as part of the Bill Walsh Diversity Coaching Fellowship.
 She became a seasonal intern before being converted to full-time offensive assistant.
 In her first season, the 49ers won the NFC Championship, sending the team to Super Bowl LIV and allowing Sowers to become the first female and first openly gay coach in a Super Bowl.
 Her contract with the 49ers expired after the 2020 season.
 She joined the coaching staff of the Kansas City Chiefs prior to the 2021 NFL season.
 In October 2021, Sowers was appointed as the director of athletic strategic initiatives at Ottawa University, where she also coaches the women's flag football team.
+Additionally, between 2023 and 2024, Sowers was the head coach of the Italy women's national flag football team.

+In February 2026, it was announced that Sowers would become the associate head coach of the University of Nebraska–Lincoln's newly established women's flag football team for the 2027 season, following her sister Liz who was announced as Nebraska's head coach; both sisters would finish the 2026 season with Ottawa before joining Nebraska.

 Personal life

 Before the start of the 2017 NFL season, Sowers came out publicly as a lesbian and became the first openly LGBT coach in the National Football League.
 Sowers was refused a volunteer coaching position at Goshen in 2009 because of her sexual orientation.
 In 2020 the president of the college apologized for rejecting her.

-Sowers' twin sister, Liz, played football as a wide receiver, and now works with Sowers as the head coach of the Ottawa women's flag football team.
+Sowers' twin sister, Liz, played football as a wide receiver, and now works with Sowers as the head coach of the Ottawa women's flag football team and will join Sowers as the head coach of the Nebraska women's flag football team.